idematos/rabbitmq-test/README.md

 ## RabbitMQ Test
-This is a Java 8 application that includes legitimate URLs in a whitelist and validates new URLs using the whitelist.
+This is an application that adds legitimate URLs in a whitelist and validates new URLs using it.

 ### To run this application: